Yehohshua/Gitleaks-Python-Wrapper/README.md

 Docker Official Documentation - For practicing Docker concepts and commands.
 Gitleaks GitHub Repository - The main tool utilized for scanning secrets.
-Python OS Module Documentation - Used for path and directory handling. yaml
+Python OS Module Documentation - Used for path and directory handling.
-Copy code

----

-### How to Use:
-1. Save this content into a `README.md` file.
-2. Place the file in the root of your repository.
-3. When you push your repository to GitHub, the `README.md` file will automatically render as the repository's homepage.

-Let me know if you need further assistance!